leodsc/stopwatch-app/README.md

 # stopwatch-app

-Stopwatch to track time spent with your activities
+A single page application to track your time spent in activities during your day.
+Created with React, Express.js and MongoDB.